mafaro21/twitClone/TODO/TwitterClone.md

 - [x] Edit User Profile
 - [x] User Logout
 - [ ] Load Tweets from DB to client
+- [ ] Display timestamps for tweets similar to Twitter (1h, 18m, 1m)
 - [ ] Like & retweet Tweets
 - [ ] Follow & unfollow other users